jarusll/the-logs/index.md

 One thing that I really want to master in emacs is motions, moving around in buffer fast, really fast.
 Thats the thing I liked about Vim alot.
 If I can make it happen here, I won't need any vi emulation modes.

+One of these days I'll draw the portal companion cube artwork.
+I got one online but it seems unethical.
+I'll make my own.

 # 2022-03-28

 ### Plan for today